 The increased visibility of generators provided by the Original Proposal could lead to reduction in demand forecast errors and therefore cost savings of up to approximately £220m per year.

 The reduced visibility of wind units in Scotland as a result of the Alternative Proposal could lead to a significant increase in demand forecast errors and therefore additional annual costs of up to approximately £530m per year.

+After the presentation of the initial CBA, the proposer of WAGCM1, discussed whether visibility alone would yield the same benefits without controllability in the BM.
+Following the Workgroup, two actions were raised, these being (i) For the ESO to develop the CBA to establish if full BM participation was required as part of the Original Proposal or visibility alone would achieve the same benefit, and (ii), for the proposer of the Alternative to consider the submission of visibility Megawatt output data alone.

+As a final point, at the meeting held on the 19 July 2023, the ESO queried why the arrangements for embedded generation in the North of Scotland where the current 10MW threshold already applies, could not be applied in the South of Scotland and England and Wales.
+The outcome of this action was discussed at the meeting on the 8 August 2023 and is summarised in Appendix 21.

 Industry Impact Cost Assessment